 "Entire Life on Pasture" Certified Grassfed -

-The globes most reputable assurance programs responsible for Grassfed Certifications like the AGA (American Grassfed Association) & AGW (A Greener World) require "entire life on pasture” in order for the animal to be certified.
-Though many supposed "grass-fed" brands source from “100% grassfed finished” dairy outfits where any dairy cow from any farm that is fed silage for the last 30 days prior to milk production can essentially produce milk that is labeled “100% grassfed”, you are unlikely to ever see that claim on the label.
-Full disclosure is facts like grassfed finished whey simply doesnt all the same premiums as a plastic tub that screams in bold font - "100% grass-fed whey protein concentrate".
+The globe's most reputable assurance programs responsible for Grassfed Certifications like the AGA (American Grassfed Association) & AGW (A Greener World) require "entire life on pasture" for the animal to be certified.
+Although many "grass-fed" brands source from grassfed-finished dairy outfits, you are unlikely ever to see that spelled out on the label.
+Full disclosure is facts like grassfed finished Whey only doesn't all the same premiums as a plastic tub that screams in bold font - "100% grass-fed whey protein concentrate".

 Entire Life on Pasture - Defined

-Although it's a common marketing ploy to represent products as "100% Grassfed", for those truly in the dairy industry, this claim is offensive.
-The reality is that when you read a protein product label that claims, "grassfed protein”, if the label/website doesn't specify what percentage of their herd's diet is grass/silage, OR if the label claims "100% grassfed", you should simply walk away.
+Although it's a common marketing ploy to represent products as "100% Grassfed", for those in the dairy industry, this claim is also wildly offensive.
+The reality is that when you read a whey protein product label that claims, "grassfed protein," if the label/website doesn't specify what percentage of their herd's diet is grass/silage, OR if the label claims "100% grassfed", you should simply walk away.
 At this point, it's fair to question the brand's integrity.
-Of course we fully recognize the exceptions; if the brand clearly makes the distinction of what 100% grassfed whey protein means, then of course credibility increases.
-AGA for example offers a "100% grassfed diet" certification albeit doesn't justify a front principle display claim of "100% grass-fed whey protein" on any brand's packaging.

-Not so common knowledge, but Fonterra is the 5th largest diary company in the world and consists of over 10,500 dairy farms in New Zealand.
-If you buy Grassfed Whey from New Zealand (the world's largest exporter), there's a good chance it comes from a Fonterra owned farm.
-This is essentially the dairy outfit that supplies China with milk.
+Not so common knowledge, but Fonterra is the 5th largest dairy company in the world and consists of over 10,500 dairy farms in New Zealand.
+If you buy Grassfed Whey sourced from New Zealand (the world's largest exporter), there's a good chance it comes from a Fonterra owned industrial farm.
+Fonterra is essentially the dairy outfit that supplies China with milk.

-Regardless of the ultra-high-temp-short-time (UHTST) processing temperatures which optimize exporting capabilities and shelf-life over quality, Fonterra's definition of "grassfed" is defined by an 80% diet of grass silage, hay, and forage crops target.
-This detail will not however be on the package.
-Which begs the question; would you pay the same premium price for a protein that’s marketed as 80% grassfed vs. 100%?
+Regardless of the ultra-high-temp-short-time (UHTST) processing temperatures which optimize exporting capabilities and shelf-life over quality, Fonterra's definition of "grassfed" is a targeted 80% diet of grass silage, hay, and forage crops.
+This level of detail will not, however, be on the package along with any other component of the farms or source of exact origin.

 Without the Right Location, 95% let alone 100% Grassfed Whey Protein isn't Realistic -